meroton/git-toprepo/README.md

 # --depth is added if set to non-zero.
 fetch.depth = 0

-# Commit ids that should not be expanded, they might e.g.
+# Commit ids that should not be expanded because they are permanently missing
-# be permanently missing from upstream.
+# from the repository.
-skip_expanding = []
+missing_commits = []

 [repo.something.push]
 # push.url defaults to fetch.url.